 (Mathematics programmes of study: Key stages 1 and 2 National Curriculum in England -September 2014)

 Growth Mindset Thinking

 Growth mindset is a theory centred around the belief that intelligence and learning can be learnt, developed, and improved.
 With a growth mindset, children have a positive attitude towards learning and their ability to progress and achieve.
 At St. Barnabas C.E.
 Primary we promote Growth Mindset thinking across the curriculum.
-Here is a video, created by our Year 2 children, that explains the qualities of a good learner and the importance of adopting an ‘I can do it!’ attitude.
+Here is a video that explains the qualities of a good learner and the importance of adopting an ‘I can do it!’ attitude.
 We reward and celebrate the effort that the children make in their learning.